mihaicris-adoreme/cordial-ios-sdk/README.md

 To handle Cordial push notifications after enabling support for multiple notification providers the app needs to follow these steps:

-1. Pass push notification token to the Cordial SDK through a function `application(_:didRegisterForRemoteNotificationsWithDeviceToken:)`:
+1. Pass push notification token to the Cordial SDK in a function `application(_:didRegisterForRemoteNotificationsWithDeviceToken:)`:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift: